-Staff helped patients be involved in decisions about their care and were aware of the requirements under the Equality Act:
+Staff helped patients to be involved in decisions about their care and were aware of the requirements under the Equality Act.
+Staff were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information they are given):

-- Interpretation services were available for patients who did not have English as a first language. - Staff communicated with patients in a way that they could understand and communication aids were available.
+- Interpreter services were available for patients who did not use English as a first language.
+Staff communicated with patients in a way that they could understand and communication aids and easy read materials were available. - Staff helped patients and their carers find further information when required, and prompted them ask questions about their care and treatment, to ensure understanding.